eyuuab/MeTTa-lang-stdlib-documentation/stdlib.md

 *   **Description:** Evaluates a MeTTa operation and returns an expression containing all alternative evaluations in the form `(Atom Bindings)`.
 *   **Parameters:**
-    *   Atom: The MeTTa operation to evaluate.
+    *   Atom: The MeTTa operation to be evaluated.
 *   **Return:** An expression of alternative evaluations with bindings.
 *   **Example:**